ExpressVPN Review – Summary

 Cyberghost is offered at $12.99/month for the monthly plan, $3.99/month for the yearly plan, $3.49 for the 2-year plan, and $2.25/month for the 3-year + 3-month free plan.

 It's hard to answer whether the price difference is worth it.
-Right now, I am reviewing Cyberghost, while I have used NordVPN in the past.
-Honestly, I think ExpressVPN is better and if I could afford I would prefer it probably.
+Right now, I am reviewing Cyberghost, using NordVPN in the past.
+Honestly, I think ExpressVPN is better and if I could afford I would probably prefer it.

-The last sentence of the previous paragraph is pretty much my verdict on ExpressVPN.
+The previous paragraph's last sentence is my verdict on ExpressVPN.
 If you are looking for the best of the best VPN providers, this is your final destination.
 The only negative I could find for ExpressVPN was its price tag.
 Lightway performs exceptionally well.
 Everything else was exceptional, and I believe ExpressVPN is worth investing in.